Code-Institute-Submissions/Gymshop/testing.md

     - Users need to be logged in to use this feature
     - Forcing urls like `comment/delete/7` results in a redirect and a error message
     - Only the user who posted the comment can delete it
-- Each comment posted by a user has a red button at the top of it's card with trash icon.
+- Each comment posted by a user has a red button at the top of its card with trash icon.
 - Clicking on it will redirect a user to the product's details page and their comment won't be present

 ## Checkout, Stripe and webhooks
 - As a anonymous user
-    - A user add's products to their bag.
+    - A user adds products to their bag.
     - The user clicks on their bag or "Go to secure checkout"
     - They are at their bag view > clicking on secure checkout should take the user to the form where they submit their delivery and card details
         - No items in the bag results in them being unable to click the checkout button